shendude/docker-server/README.md

 ## troubleshooting
 Some drive formats do not work with POSIX permissions. exFat being one of them.
 In this case, to perserve compatibility with windows, I formatted the external drive to NTFS.

+warning: modifying `etc/fstab` to automount drives will cause startup to fail or be slow if these drives are not connecterd at boot time.
+One will need to enter recovery shell and delete the additional fstab entries to bypass this issue.

 ## radarr, sonarr, sabnzbd config

 1. sabnzbd: after finishing the install wizard, set the temporary download folder (config/folders) and completed download folder values to the mounted volumnes downloads and incomplete-downloads